rajoy99/rajoy99/README.md

 ## ABOUT ME :

-## `I am a 2nd year Computer Science PhD Student at UIC`
+## `I am a 3rd year Computer Science PhD Student at UIC`

-My research interests are : Causal Discovery, Deep Generative Models and Scietific ML.
+My research interests are : Deep Generative Models, Computer Vision and Biomedical Applications of Machine Learning.

 ---